jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 ## Decline of democracy

-> - Within a few years of passage of the Fifteenth Amendment, a
+> - Within a few years of passage of the *Fifteenth Amendment*, a
 >   significant segment of the intellectual community was announcing its
 >   distrust of democracy and rejecting the claim that suffrage was a
 >   right